 If your doctor doesn’t accept LOPs:

-- You may be denied care until you can pay.
+- You may be denied care until you can pay up front.

 - You might accumulate medical debt.

-- Your personal injury case could be jeopardized due to lack of documented treatment.
+- Your personal injury case could be jeopardized due to lack of treatment.

-Delaying treatment after a car accident can not only worsen your injury but also make it harder to prove the injury was caused by the crash.
+Delaying treatment after a car accident can not only hurt your injury, but also make it harder to prove the injury was caused by the crash.

 📍 How to Find a Doctor Who Accepts Letters of Protection